Aleqxi/java-ec2/documentation/test_document.md

 ```
 This generates the html report to folder _target/site/jacoco/_.

+## Performance testing

+Performance tests are executed with two different dictionaries, with 10K and 58K+ words.
+While executing performance tests, I also checked that both dictionaries produce reasonable suggestions (and do not produce suggestions when not needed).
+Of course, there are some differences between final results as the dictionaries are different, but the setting should get correct values for runtimes.

+All the similar test cases are tested with exactly same sentences.

+Results:

+### Dictionary with 10K words

+* Simple 6-word sentence without spelling errors
+  * 6691364 ns
+* Simple 6-word sentence with two spelling errors
+  * 87479226 ns

+### Dictionary with 58K+ words

+* Simple 6-word sentence without spelling errors
+  * 4902501 ns
+* Simple 6-word sentence with two spelling errors
+  * 163629657 ns

 ## User testing

 The program is also tested from the user perspective regularly during the development process.